React

 5 lines

-import { OnboardingProvider } from '@onboardjs/react';
+1import { OnboardingProvider } from '@onboardjs/react'

 Props